ZhiYuanZeng/fairseq-moe/README.md

 - `bash eval_large_on_opus.sh --save_dir ${ckpt_path} -subset {valid|test} -capacity_factor ${eval_capacity_factor} --r1 ${ratio1} --r2 ${ratio2}$`

-`ratio1` and `ratio2` are only necessary for the evaluation of Gshard.
+`ratio1` and `ratio2` are only necessary for the evaluation of SCoMoE.
 For SCoMoE-seq, it is better to set `ratio1=0` and `ratio2=0`.
 While for SCoMoE-Feat, they should be the same values as those at training.

 `eval_capacity_factor` has a great influence on the translation performance.
 For evaluation on OPUS-100, `eval_capacity_factor` should be set to at least 0.5.
 As for the evaluation on WMT17-en-fr, setting `eval_capacity_factor=-1` is enough.